Annandale Water services

-Catering: The Breakfast Kitchen (seasonal opening), Chozen Noodle (seasonal opening), The Cornish Bakery, Costa Coffee, McDonald's, Costa Express, Krispy Kreme Shops: WHSmith Main Amenities: Changing Places, Jackpot £500, Showers Outdoor Space: Large field at far end of car park; walk around lake Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: BP, M&S Simply Food, Wild Bean Café, Air1 AdBlue, Free Cash Machine
+Catering: The Breakfast Kitchen, Chozen Noodle, The Cornish Bakery, Costa Coffee, McDonald's, Costa Express, Krispy Kreme Shops: WHSmith Amenities: Days Inn, Changing Places, Jackpot £500, Showers Outdoor Space: Large field at far end of car park; walk around lake Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: BP, M&S Simply Food, Wild Bean Café, Free Cash Machine

 First 2 hours free for all vehicles, after which cars must pay £13 and HGVs, caravans and coaches £29, or £32 to include a £10 food voucher.

 Prices are paid using NexusPay or in the shop.
 The location code is 2281.

 The fees are strictly enforced by GroupNexus.

 This information is provided to us by third parties.
 You should always check with staff on site.